Aiyana Braun

 Composer | Educator

-Award‑winning composer and educator Aiyana Braun’s music has been performed by the New York Philharmonic, St. Louis Symphony Orchestra and featured on NPR’s From the Top, PBS’s On Stage at Curtis, and I Care if You Listen.TV.
-She has received awards from the BMI Foundation, ASCAP Foundation, American Composers Forum, Copland House, and NYU’s Center for Ballet and the Arts.
+Aiyana Braun (She/Her) is an award‑winning composer who has received honors from the ASCAP Foundation, BMI Foundation, American Composers Forum, Copland House, and NYU’s Center for Ballet and the Arts.
+Her music has been performed by the New York Philharmonic, St. Louis Symphony Orchestra, and featured on NPR’s From the Top, PBS’s On Stage at Curtis, and I Care if You Listen.TV.

 Lessons, Works, and More: